TonyM1958/HA-FoxESS-Modbus/README.md

 * Connect RS485A to pin 1 and RS485B to pin 2 of the Meter/RS485 connector using a suitable length of UTP cable (e.g. network cable)
 * Go to inverter front panel, Settings, Communication, RS485, Device ID and set the slave ID for the inverter to 247 (the default is 000)
 * Use modbusH3_RS485.yaml in your configuration and select the USB Connection type for RS485 to USB adapter or the LAN Connection type for RS485 to Wifi/LAN adapter

-## Ethernet connection to H1, AC and AIO series inverters
-* Plug the inverter ethernet port into your network and assign a static IP address.
-Make a note of the IP address.
-Note: a restricted data set of is provided via this port and many sensors will not be available, including your inverter energy meters and battery management information.
-* Go the inverter front panel, Settings, Communications, Ethernet and check the IP address is set correctly.
-* Use modbusH1_LAN.yaml in your configuration

 ## Home Assistant Installation Steps